Creative Interventionist Fellowship Application

 The League Fellowship Program elevates passionate neighborhood residents to connected and powerful leaders.
 The program provides them with both the resources to reimagine their neighborhood with powerful acts of culture and also valuable access to a national network of peers and mentors.

-Propel co-creative action at a neighborhood scale in partnership with community leaders, local organizations and residents in Akron
+Propel co-creative action at a neighborhood scale in partnership with community leaders, local organizations and residents

 Create projects that present equitable, sustainable and generative opportunities for communities

-Fully support their own project including project timelines, budget management, marketing and outreach, etc. with support from a mentor
+Fully support their own project including project timelines, budget management, marketing and outreach, etc.

 Create written and video documentation of their project for blogs, social media, etc.